 Background:

 It is in the best interest of clients that APS caseworkers receive initial and on-the-job training in the core competencies of their challenging job.
+For instance, research has shown that differing interpretations of definitions of confirmed, inconclusive, and unfounded case findings, along with differences in worker skill, expertise and training, may contribute to variability in APS case decisions on allegations and findings (Mosqueda et al., 2016).

-Research indicates that more educational preparation and longer training sessions lead to more staff effectiveness.
+However, research also indicates that more educational preparation and longer training sessions lead to more staff effectiveness.
 Studies measured effectiveness of training using several types of indicators―investigation and substantiation of allegations and staff’s self-perceived effectiveness.
-The studies indicate that training improves staff knowledge, confidence and self-perceived skills, as well as increases rates of investigation and substantiation of maltreatment reports (Connell-Patrick and Scannapieco, 2008; Jogerst et al., 2004; Turcotte et al., 2009).
+The studies indicate that training improves staff knowledge, confidence, self-perceived skills, and perceived competence in delivering APS, leads to change in practice (DuMont et al, 2017; Pickering et al., 2018; Storey et al., 2018), as well as increased rates of investigation and substantiation of maltreatment reports (Connell-Patrick and Scannapieco, 2008; Jogerst et al., 2004; Turcotte et al., 2009).
+Importantly, these improvements have shown to be significant when comparing outcomes for APS workers who did and did not complete trainings (Storey et al., 2018).

 In the Child Welfare System, research shows that well-trained staff is able to complete tasks accurately and in a timely manner.
 In addition, studies suggest that educational programs provide workers with both competencies and increased commitment to their jobs, which are associated with retention (Zlotnick et al., 2005).
 Child Welfare agencies deliver a variety of training initiatives to build competencies and align skills with new practice models.
 Some states have formed university−agency partnerships that provide training and, in some cases, funding for Child Welfare staff to pursue graduate social work degrees (The Social Security Act, Title IV-E).
 In the federal Child Welfare System, states are required to provide certain types of training for CPS workers (Children’s Bureau, n.d.; e).
 Federal Child Welfare guidelines promote ongoing training and certification of caseworkers to maintain competency (DePanfilis and Salus, 2003).